Affostruction: 3D Affordance Grounding with Generative Reconstruction: Additional qualitative results

 \section{Additional qualitative results}

-\textbf{Progressive improvement through reconstruction-affordance cycle.} Figure~\ref{fig:supp_afforstruction_qual} illustrates the iterative refinement process from challenging initial observations.
-We deliberately select starting viewpoints where target functional areas have minimal visibility, creating difficult scenarios.
-Through iterative cycles of generative reconstruction, affordance prediction, and active view selection, both geometric quality and localization precision progressively improve.
-The visualizations reveal mutual reinforcement: better geometry enables more accurate predictions, which guide view selection to further enhance reconstruction quality.
-This validates our core insight---these tasks are not independent but form a synergistic cycle where each component benefits the other.
+Figure~\ref{fig:supp_afforstruction_qual} illustrates the iterative refinement process of \methodname{} starting from challenging initial observations.
+We select starting viewpoints where target functional areas have minimal visibility to test the system under difficult conditions.
+As views are actively selected based on predicted affordances, the accumulated observations lead to more complete reconstruction, which in turn enables more accurate affordance prediction on the recovered geometry.
+Both geometric quality and affordance localization progressively improve as more informative views are incorporated.